 - Visa can be used for virtually all payees, with the sole exception of mortgages; everything else should work.

-There’s a newer development causing some Visa personal cards not to be allowed on Plastiq.
-The following Visa cards cards still work as before: Visa business cards, Visa gift cards, Visa cards issued by Capital One, and Visa cards issued by Chase are find as well (though Chase cards have a limitation whereby you can only charge up to 20% of your credit line).
+- For Visa personal cards, there’s an issue causing some Visa personal cards to come through as a cash advance with Plastiq.
+The following Visa cards cards still work as before: Visa business cards, Visa gift cards, Visa cards issued by Capital One, and Visa cards issued by Chase are fine as well (though Chase cards have a limitation whereby you can only charge up to 20% of your credit line).

 Plastiq charges a flat 2.5% processing fee for credit card payments (e.g. a $1,000 payment will cost $1,025 including the fee).
 Plastiq often runs promotions offering lower fees with certain conditions.
 Check this link to see if there are any current offers.